Bynder/gathercontent-expressionengine-module/README.md

 5. Click "GatherContent Importer" to go to the module.

-6. Fill in your API details and click Connect account
+6. Fill in your Legacy API details and click Connect account

 7. On the next page click "+ Add".
 This will add a link in your top navigation bar for easy access